 Most guitar methods do not actually train your fingers to play the guitar well.
 They give you music and exercises that require already trained fingers to be able to play them well, without struggle.

 Guitar Principles is different.
-We don't give you exercises, we give you Foundation Exercises...
+We give you what you need to play all musci and exercises easily and perfectly.
+We give you Foundation Exercises…

 Foundation Exercises: Not Your Usual Exercises!

 The usual book contains exercises, “The Principles” contains Foundation Exercises.
 Normal guitar exercises, such as scales, pull offs, hammers, etc. actually depend on a foundation already being there, they do actually not build one.
 In fact, practicing guitar exercises before your fingers have learned to make movements with relaxation and control ( Stage 1 Training) will cause you endless problems as you try to get better on guitar.

 The tension that is built into the muscles as they struggle to make movements they are not ready to make becomes your normal feeling of playing.
 You don’t feel the tension, you only see its effects, as you try to play something a little bit fast and your fingers lose all control.